faviola14/core-code-readme/Week 12/README.md

 ### 4. Is Node.JS really necessary in the Development ecosystem?

 It is very necessary because it is currently one of the best options for web development and is widely used by big companies.

 ### Why not use PHP or Golang?

+Because Node.JS brings together all the positive characteristics of both in a single environment.

 ### 5. What is the difference between Node.JS and any other browser?

+The difference is that Node.JS is highly scalable and event-driven.

 ### Are Node.JS and a browser the same?

+No, unlike the browser where Javascript is sandboxed for your safety, node. js has full access to the system like any other native application.

 ### 6. What is NVM and Why is it useful for Node.JS developers?

 ***
 ## 2. Node.JS Module System